Alan Papalia

 Want to work with me?

-Excellence comes from a wide range of past experiences; there is no single path that I expect, and I strongly encourage applications from people of all backgrounds and identities.
-Most important to me is an intrinsic motivation for self-growth and a drive to work on important and challenging problems.
+Excellence comes from a wide range of past experiences.
+There is no single path that I expect students to come from, and I strongly encourage applications from all people.
+I believe the most important characteristics for success are intrinsic motivation, a drive to work on important and challenging problems, and an ability to push through when things aren’t working.
 Ideally, you should have at least one core strength (e.g. mathematical problem solving, programming, robotics experience, deep learning research) and be excited to develop additional strengths over the course of your PhD.
-Additionally, it is helpful to have prior programming experience and some technical project or work experience outside of the classroom (e.g. research, internships, work, projects).
+It is helpful to have prior programming experience and some technical project or work experience outside of the classroom (e.g. research, internships, work, projects).

-A short (and very incomplete) list of topics that I am excited about includes:
+A short (and incomplete) list of topics that I am excited about includes:

 • Long-term autonomy in challenging environments – developing algorithms that allow robots to operate independently for long periods of time in difficult conditions.

-• Field robotics – developing systems that can operate in challenging and remote environments, such as the ocean, forests, deserts, and polar regions.
+• Field robotics – developing systems that can operate in challenging and remote environments, with a particular focus on underwater systems.

-• Adaptive sampling and exploration – developing algorithms that allow robots to make intelligent decisions about where to go and what to measure in order to maximize the information gained.
+• Adaptive sampling and exploration – developing algorithms that allow robots to make intelligent decisions about where to go and what to measure in order to maximize the information gained (with a focus on environmental monitoring).

 • Merging machine learning and model-based robotic systems – finding effective ways to combine data-driven and model-based approaches to leverage the strengths of both.